 What Made Churchill a Type 8?

-Enneagram 8s share a core drive: never be controlled.
+Enneagram 8s organize their lives around a single, unspoken rule: never be controlled.
 Never be vulnerable.
 Never be at the mercy of others.

 They build themselves into forces of nature.
 Commanding.
 Decisive.
-Seemingly invincible.
+Seemingly unbreakable.

-But here's what most people miss about 8s: underneath all that armor lives a wounded child who learned early that the world wasn't safe.
-8s don't become tough because they're naturally callous.
-They become tough because they had to.
+But underneath that toughness lives a wounded child who learned early that the world wasn't safe.
+8s don't become hard because they're naturally callous.
+They become hard because they had to — and Churchill's childhood shows exactly how that happens.

-Churchill fits this pattern precisely.
 His entire life oscillated between projecting unstoppable strength and fighting the darkness within.
+Both were real.
+Neither cancels the other.

 The Boy Nobody Wanted